Advarra Announces Key Growth Milestone for The Gene Therapy Ready Network, Becoming Largest IBC Service

 Research involving gene therapy-based treatments can start more quickly with Advarra’s growing network of registered research sites.

-(COLUMBIA, Md., June 09, 2021) – Advarra, the market leader in regulatory review solutions, research quality and compliance consulting services, and clinical site-centric technologies, today announced the Advarra Gene Therapy Ready™ site network has grown to over 500 registered research sites, making Advarra the largest administrator of institutional biosafety committees (IBCs).
+(COLUMBIA, MD.) – Advarra, the market leader in regulatory review solutions, research quality and compliance consulting services, and clinical site-centric technologies, today announced the Advarra Gene Therapy Ready™ site network has grown to over 500 registered research sites, making Advarra the largest administrator of institutional biosafety committees (IBCs).
 Launched in January 2021, the Gene Therapy Ready network is a collective of clinical research sites prepared to conduct clinical trials involving genetically engineered vaccines, gene-modified cellular therapies, and gene therapies.
 Sites in the network demonstrate their readiness to address the challenges and opportunities presented by an accelerating gene therapy market expected to grow globally by 16.6 percent in the 2020-2027 period.

 Advarra’s Gene Therapy Ready site network includes more than 500 research sites globally, including health systems, research institutions, National Cancer Institute (NCI) cancer centers, and private research sites that are registered with the US National Institutes of Health (NIH) Office of Science Policy to use Advarra’s IBC service.
 IBC registration ensures Gene Therapy Ready sites are ready for IBC and institutional review board (IRB) review as soon as site selection is finalized.
 When combined with Advarra’s integrated IRB/IBC service, which has reviewed tens of thousands of protocols, the organization’s 800+ team members and thousands of experts provide sites and sponsors with considerable scale and service for gene therapy, gene-modified cellular therapy, and genetically engineered vaccine research.